MaterializeInc/materialize/doc/user/content/overview/architecture.md

 [`mzcli`](https://github.com/MaterializeInc/mzcli) that we recommend using, but it's just a modified wrapper around `pgcli`.

-Because this is a SQL shell, Materialize lets you interact with your node through SQL statements sent over `pgwire` to an internal `queue`, where they are dequeued by a `sql` thread that parses the statement.
+Because this is a SQL shell, Materialize lets you interact with your server through SQL statements sent over `pgwire` to an internal `queue`, where they are dequeued by a `sql` thread that parses the statement.